MicPie/fastai_course_v3/README.md

 # fastai_v3
-Notebooks for fast.ai v3 course
+Notebooks for the fast.ai v3 course.